 Auto Loan Provider

-Being quoted with the exact same interest rate by three different lenders is very unlikely to happen.
+Being quoted with the same interest rate by three different lenders is very unlikely to happen.
 That’s because lenders are not the same when it comes to the interest rates they charge on their auto loans.
 Briefly, banks and credit unions, in general, have the lowest auto loan rates in the industry.
-But some dealerships and online lenders are also catching up.
+However, some dealerships and online lenders are also catching up.